widyanurulhuda/video-conference-app-release/README.md

 ### [Download and Instal Moil Meeting (OS Linux)](#outline)
 ### [1.
 Install and Uninstall Program](#outline)
 First,you can access GitHub at https://github.com/perseverance-tech-tw/video-conference-using-fisheye to get the necessary files.
 On the page, go to the lates releases section and download the file named with .7z extention.
 After downloading, extract the FisheyeVideoConference file.
-You can either extract it here or to a specific folder. <br>
+You can extract by double click the package. <br>
 ![WhatsApp Image 2025-07-28 at 11 33 41_e0da19b3](https://github.com/user-attachments/assets/91f39893-694c-4884-a95a-443f853f287c)

 Once extracted, open the folder and continue opening subfolders until you find the install.sh and uninstall.sh files<br>